 Compensation: According to the Memorandum of Understanding for Funding and Administrative Services Agreement as of June 5, 2012, the Corporation is to reimburse the Agency on an annual basis \$85,000 as payment for staff services used to support ongoing operations and existing project oversight.
 The fee shall be paid on a lump sum basis within 90 days of fiscal year end.
-A payment of \$85,000 was made to the Agency during 2017.
-The 2018 payment was made after December 31, 2018.
+Payments of \$85,000 were made to the Agency during 2018 and 2019.